UV Operators

 U

-Project from View takes the current view in the 3D Viewport and flattens the mesh as it appears.
-Use this option if you are using a picture of a real object as a UV Texture for an object that you have modeled.
+Projects the selected faces onto the view plane.
+The UV map essentially becomes a wireframe picture of the mesh, taken in the 3D Viewport at the current viewing angle.
+Use this option if you are using a picture of a real object as a texture.
 You will get stretching in areas where the model recedes away from you.

 選項